simonf26/Veille-technique/others/proxy/proxy.md

 Overall, proxies can provide a range of benefits, including improved security, performance, and privacy, as well as greater control over access to online content.

+## Tools

+- [Piko](https://github.com/andydunstall/piko): Piko is a reverse proxy to connect to external networks.
+It can be used to expose services in a customer network, as a bring-your-own-cloud service, or to connect to IoT devices.